tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Propose an amendment to the value of dwc:pathway using the bdq:sourceAuthority.
+Proposes an amendment to the value of dwc:pathway using the bdq:sourceAuthority.

 #### Specification